dooooyun/dooooyun/README.md

 ###### Dear Professor,
 Hello, My name is *Lee Do Yoon*, a *23rd grader*.
 <br>
-I think open source software is **really interesting** even though I only heard my first OT lecture.
+I think open source software is **really interesting** even though I only heard your first OT lecture.
 <br>
 **Thank you for your good lecture**. :smile:
 <br>